Botanical And Natural Dyes

 SEO description of the image

-Indigo-dyed silk kimono from our Awig-Awig collection — its deep blue built through many rounds of slow fermentation, each layer adding depth and character to the cloth.
-The silk feels cool and soft against the skin, and its color is as gentle on the planet as it is to wear.
-Paired with a marigold-dyed belt, dyed from real marigold flowers, the warm golden tone offers a soft, complementary contrast to the indigo.
+Indigo-dyed silk kimono from our Awig-Awig collection — its deep blue built through slow fermentation, layer by layer.
+Cool and soft against the skin, gentle on the planet.
+Paired with a marigold-dyed belt, the warm golden tone softly contrasts the indigo.

 SEO description of the image

 Asam indigo leaves on silk satin.
-The leaves are rubbed with salt, then massaged together in a bowl.
-After about 20 minutes, the blue pigment begins to release and bond to the fiber — this is the salt-rub method, which gives a soft, light blue.
-To achieve deep, dark indigo, the leaves must be fermented and turned into a traditional indigo vat, where natural sugars and chalk help reduce the indigo and make it soluble so it can fully enter and bond with the fiber.
+Rubbed with salt and massaged, the leaves release blue pigment in about 20 minutes — the salt-rub method creates a soft, light blue.
+For deep indigo, the leaves are fermented into a traditional vat, where natural sugars and chalk make the pigment soluble so it can fully bond with the fibre.
 ORIGINAL PHOTO BY RIMMBA

 Eco-print — where leaves and flowers are pressed directly into the fibre — is arguably the most water-efficient natural dye practice, because it eliminates extraction baths and reduces rinsing.
-It is slow craft at its purest, but not scalable in the same way as immersion dyeing.
+It is slow craft at its purest.

-Transparency here matters: natural colour is beautiful and alive — but it is not “impact-free.”
+Natural colour is beautiful and alive — but not impact-free.
 Responsible dyeing acknowledges what it uses, not just what it avoids.

 We grow and gather plants such as marigold, mango leaf, mangosteen, annatto, and onion skins, following the natural cycles of growth and rest.
 We also work with by-products and food waste — including avocado pits, rambutan skins and mangosteen skins — giving new life to materials that would otherwise be discarded.
 This practice supports circularity and avoids unnecessary pressure on agricultural land.